Grant Program Immunize Wisconsin

 that significantly advance education and immunization accessibility for the residents of Wisconsin

-The 2024 grant cycle will award projects, programs, and initiatives that increase education and vaccine uptake for people living in Wisconsin.
-Eligible project focus areas include:
+The 2025 grant cycle will award projects, programs, and initiatives that increase education and vaccine uptake for people living in Wisconsin.
+Priority areas for funding include, but are not limited to:

 Improving Vaccine Uptake